 Today I am sharing my favourite stinging nettle recipe – Nettle Crisps.
 They are cheap and simple to make, delicious and incredibly healthy!

-Homemade Vegetable chips are a brilliant alternative to shop bought snacks.
+Homemade Vegetable chips are another brilliant alternative to shop bought snacks.
 They are cheap, easy to make, and super good for you.
-This nettle chip recipe can be easily adapted to use with other wild and homegrown greens.
-Wild garlic chips, in particular, make a tasty snack.

 What you need to make Stinging Nettle Crisps: